Colaiste Chriost Ri Cork (1983-1988), UCC (1988-1996)

 My research field is in the applications of catalysts to environmental and energy problems.
 These include treatments of emissions from vehicles and electricity generators, development of fuel cell power systems, synthesis of sustainable bio-fuels, and the trapping and utilization of solar energy to generate other sustainable fuels from carbon dioxide.

-I am currently coordinating and preparing a new UCD programme in Chemistry with Environmental and Sustainable Chemistry and coordinating several taught MSc programmes and these take a significant amount of my time.
+I am currently coordinating a new UCD programme in Chemistry with Environmental and Sustainable Chemistry and coordinating a taught MSc programme and these take a significant amount of my time.

 How would you describe yourself in 3 words?